-Providing consumers with a safe food supply is a responsibility that Manitoba pig producers take very seriously and they enjoy the same food products as you do.
-Manitoba producers are very informed, highly educated and use the latest products, equipment, technology to feed, care for, monitor and keep records for the animals under their care.
-Canada has a global reputation for producing safe, high quality food and producers must follow a number of provincial and federal guidelines.
+Providing consumers with a safe food supply is a responsibility that Manitoba pork producers take very seriously and they enjoy the same food products as you do.
+Canada has a global reputation for producing safe, high quality food, and producers must follow a number of provincial and federal guidelines.
 To learn more about Canada's on-farm food safety, quality assurance, traceability, and animal care programs, visit the Verified Canadian Pork website.

 Food Safety at Home

 Follow the 4 steps – Clean, Separate, Chill, Cook – to eliminate harmful bacteria and greatly reduce the risk of foodborne illness.
 And remember, “When in doubt, throw it out!”
 Reduce the risk of foodborne illness by following these 4 IMPORTANT steps: